-There are certain standards of "adequacy" and "appropriateness" set by the Authority, in addition to the creditworthiness of an institution, against which offers shall be measured when purchasing investments.
-For example, diversification reduces overall portfolio risks while attaining market average rates of return.
-The policies and standards which regulate specific investments and the composition of the investment portfolio shall include, but not be limited to, the following:
+There are certain surfards of dequacy" and "appropriateness" set by the Authority, in addition to the credit or thiness are institution, against which offers shall be measured when orchasing investments.
+For example, diversification reduces overall portfolio risks while attenting market are age rates of return.
+The policies and standards which regulate specific in a ments and the composition of the investment portfolio shall include, but not be limited to, a following:

-- 1. No investment shall be purchased if the yield is less than that of the most recently auctioned issue of the United States Treasury of a similar term. - a.
+- 1. No investment hall be purchased if the yield is less than that of the most recently auctioned issue of the United States Treasury of a similar term. - a.
 No investment shall be purchased if two of three or more enhanced ratings from nationally recognized ratings firms are not at or above the minimum required in the Code of Virginia.
 Due to the use of credit qualifiers by the rating agencies to signify rating reviews in the financial market turmoil starting in calendar year 2009, negative rating qualifications (such as AA- or A1-) will not exclude the instrument. - b.
 The status of any credit enhancement firm will be examined when considering the purchase of an instrument.
 The CFO will keep a list of unacceptable credit enhancement firms.
 Any instrument with a credit enhancement by a firm on this list will be considered based on its underlying credit rating not the enhanced rating.

 - 2. At no time, shall more than thirty-five percent of the portfolio be invested in commercial paper. - 3.
 No more than five (5) percent of the portfolio shall be invested in the commercial paper of a single entity. - 4.
 The CFO will determine/reaffirm on a weekly basis the target balance for the portion of the portfolio invested with maturities greater than 24 months. - 5.
 At no time shall the remaining maturity of an investment exceed 60 months, unless such investment has a PUT option as described in the Diversity & Maturity Section. - 6.
 The CFO shall endeavor to maintain an appropriate diversification in the portfolio.
 The CFO will diversify instruments and institutions in order to reduce overall portfolio risk while attaining market rates of return. - 7.
-The CFO shall use the average of the three-month Treasury bill auctions for a quarter as a benchmark for the return on the investment portfolio. - 8.
-All investments with the sole exception of bank depository instruments, will be purchased on a delivery versus payment basis through a trust and custody agent under contract with the Authority.
+The CFO shall use the average of the three-month Treasury by auctions for a quarter as a benchmark for the return on the investment portfolio - 8.
+All investments with the sole exception of bank deposits instruments, will be purchased on a delivery versus payment basis through trust an ustody agent under contract with the Authority.

-The Finance Committee may add, delete or modify standards of investment at its discretion in response to changing economic, national or international conditions.
-Such additions, deletions or modifications shall be reported to the Authority at the next meeting of that body.
+The Finance Committee may add, delete or modifications standards of investment and discretion in response to changing economic, national or conditions.
+Such additions, deletions or modifications shall be reported to the such or y at the next meeting of that body.

-All institutions solicited for offers shall be advised of the allowable investments and any restrictions upon investments.
-Only investments which meet the criteria enumerated above may be considered.
-The CFO may consider barring institutions from consideration should they repeatedly offer disallowed investments.
+All institutions solicited for offers shall advised of the anguable investments and any restrictions upon investments.
+Only investments which meet the deria enumerated above may be considered.
+The CFO may consider barring stitutions from consideration should they repeatedly offer disallowed investments.